 According to me:

 GOLD.
 The most fun DIY project you’ll ever find!
 A perfect excuse to be outside.
-A way to give back to this beautiful plant we live on and reduce waste.
+A way to give back to this beautiful planet we live on and reduce waste.
 Do you need any better reasons?
 Because I bet I could come up with more.

 Why I love it

-It turned out that I just wasn’t being that good of a partner and I was not giving 100%.
+It turned out that I wasn’t being that good of a partner and I was not giving 100%.
 The good news was that it was an easy fix once I read up on it, and now my relationship is hot, hot, hot.
-Literally!

 When I first started composting, I was unintentionally cold composting.
 I didn’t know I was cold composting, but I knew my pile wasn’t getting hot and that made me hot!

 Since your pile won’t be heating up, they won’t be killed off.
 This is a fine, low-involvement method if you’re in no rush to use that beautiful, rich humus.
-It is still a wonderful way to repurposed your kitchen scraps.
+It is still a wonderful way to repurpose your kitchen scraps.